sterrevdl/fmriprep-workshop/README.md

 - A BIDS-formatted dataset
 - At least 8–16 GB RAM (recommended: 32 GB+)

 ## Data

-Example datasets used in this workshop are stored in the `Datasets/` folder.
+Example datasets (defaced) used in this workshop are stored in the `Datasets/` folder.
 Unzip to your local machine before running HeuDiConv (BIDS conversion).
 Data can also be found here: https://drive.google.com/file/d/1niOEgwtN6ZeyWhGzxSUMYGn_NtEUdrTl/view?usp=drive_link

-## Notebook
+## Code

 We created a Jupyter notebook for coding along at home (as a reference after the workshop).
+We also uploaded a script on how to mount network drives in WSL (`Scripts/` folder).